agiix/jekyll-now/_posts/2020-8-31-HoneynetProject.md

 I summarized my research findings [here](https://github.com/agiix/analytical-malware-classification/tree/master/malware/trojan/emotet) and documented the analysis of all Emotet samples [here](https://github.com/agiix/analytical-malware-classification/tree/master/malware/trojan/stats).
 Generating useful signatures became a lot more challenging, because of Emotet's stealthiness.

+#### TTPS

+Most of the signatures where assigned to one or more TTP numbers, where as TTP stands for Tactics, Techniques and Procedures and describes patterns of activities or methods associated with a specific threat.
+Each TTP number matches a certain threat activity / behavior, which can be looked up at [MITRE](https://attack.mitre.org).

 #### Threemon

 While researching upon malware categories and their behavior was a big part of the project, it also involved getting familiar with the new Cuckoo architecture.
 During the sandbox analysis, Cuckoo 3 uses a kernel based monitor called 'threemon', which for example, logs events like: